Alabalala/new-portfolio/src/content/projects/regafy.md

 title: "Regafy"
 image: "regafy"
 color: "#D6C2E0"
+tags:
+  [
+    "React",
-tags: ["React", "NextJS", "SASS", "Supabase"]
+    "NextJS",
+    "TypeScript",
+    "Tailwind",
+    "Supabase",
+    "React Hook Form",
+    "Zod",
+    "Zustand",
+    "next-intl",
+  ]
 link: "https://regafy.netlify.app/"
-date: 2025-04-01
+date: 2025-11-01
 ---

-Web app for a social network, where users can upload wishlists and gift ideas for themselves or friends.

-It has profiles, groups, events (with auto secret santa assigments!), messages and friend requests, and gifts can be assigned to people.

-You can sign up for free, but if you don't want to do that, reach out and I can share a dummy account with you.
+Social media web app for sharing gift wish lists with friends.

+You can share gifts, add friends, create events, comments, questions, secret gift exchanges and much more!

+The app has i18n support and dark mode.

+I used Supabase for authentication, storage and database.

+You need to sign up to use the app, but you can't also contact me for a live demo or a dummy account.